XenitAB/xenitab.github.io/docs/xks/developer-guide/security.md

 XKF is configured to mutate all Pods, which do not specify a seccomp profile, with the profiler `RuntimeDefault`.
 This is a security measure to give you as a developer a good base to stand-on while minimizing the risk of getting issues in your application.

-If your application for some reason don't work as intended with the RuntimeDefault you can always use another profile.
-To allow all system calls you can use `Unconfined`.
-As long as you have defined a seccompProfile in your securityContext of the pod the mutating webhook won't perform any changes to to the seccompProfile.
+It is possible to use a different profile if the application for some reason does not work as intended with the `RuntimeDefault`profile.
+To allow all system calls the application can use the profile `Unconfined`.
+The Pod will not be mutated as long as a seccomp profile has been set in the security context.

 ```.yaml
 apiVersion: v1